eremie523/PortFolio/README.md

 ## 🌐 About Me

-As a Chief Operations Officer and developer, I merge technical expertise with strategic insights to build solutions that drive results.
+As a developer, I merge technical expertise with strategic insights to build solutions that drive results.
 With experience across multiple frameworks, languages, and blockchain ecosystems, I bring both breadth and depth to every project I undertake.

 ## 🛠️ Key Skills